SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Strings<h3>

 In many languages, especially those that do not have a char type, string literals can be indicated either with single or double quotes.
+In languages that have a char type, the char type is generally indicated with single quotes, and the string type with double quotes.
 Some langauges differentiate between string literals with single and double quotes, some languages (lua, liquid) do not.
 In many languages, single-quoted string literals act as raw string literals.
+JS has a specific, especially featureful type of sting called a template literal, which are delimited by backticks (`foo`)

 strings are immutable|python